hanhanwu/Basic_But_Useful/RA_command_lines.md

   * Then you can add your DAG .py file under `~/airflow/dags`
     * In your .py file, make sure to define the `dag_id`, that will be the file name shown in the dag list of your localhost
     * You can also type command `airflow dags list` under folder `~/airflow`, it will list all the dags you would see in the localhost
+* To use any python package, make sure it has been install in the site packages of the python used by your airflow

 ## Mac Commands
 * How to install SQL Workbench on Mac: https://data36.com/install-sql-workbench-postgresql/